dhellmann/pymotw-3/source/tempfile/index.rst

 for creating temporary file system resources securely.
-:func:`TemporaryFile` opens and returns an unnamed file, :func:`NamedTemporaryFile` opens and returns a named file, :func:`SpooledTemporaryFile` holds its content in memory before writing to disk, and :class:`TemporaryDirectory` is a context manager what removes the directory when the context is closed.
+:func:`TemporaryFile` opens and returns an unnamed file, :func:`NamedTemporaryFile` opens and returns a named file, :class:`SpooledTemporaryFile` holds its content in memory before writing to disk, and :class:`TemporaryDirectory` is a context manager what removes the directory when the context is closed.